PX4/PX4-Devguide/en/debug/debug_values.md

 ## Mapping between MAVLink Debug Messages and uORB Topics

-MAVLink debug messages are translated to/from uORB topic.
+MAVLink debug messages are translated to/from uORB topics.
 In order to send or receive a MAVLink debug message, you have to respectively publish or subscribe to the corresponding topic.
 Here is a table that summarizes the mapping between MAVLink debug messages and uORB topics: